 - Implements a plan for improvement and graphically depicts measurement results over time to demonstrate improvement in the measured areas

 - Reviews the effectiveness of the interventions implemented in response to improvement opportunities identified by the measurement activity

-Specific performance measurement requirements for all certified programs include:
+Performance measurement requirements for ALL certified programs include:

 - Collection of monthly data points for both standardized and non-standardized measures

 - Prior to initial certification, collection of a minimum of 4 months of performance measure data for each standardized and/or non-standardized measure submitted at the time of application

 - Utilization of the Certification Measure Information Process (CMIP) available through The Joint Commission Connect™ to electronically report data to The Joint Commission